 Arthur Santa-Maria, a laid-off engineer who lives just outside Albuquerque, N.M., said he didn’t pay any fees the first time he was laid off, for several months in 2007.
 His unemployment benefits were paid by paper checks.
 He found a new job last year but was laid off again last fall.

-This time, he was issued a— a “prepaid” card in industry lingo — but he was surprised to learn he had to pay fees to get his money.
+This time, he was issued a Bank of America debit card — a “prepaid” card in industry lingo — but he was surprised to learn he had to pay fees to get his money.
 He asked the bank to waive them.
 It said no. That’s when Santa-Maria called back to ask how to check his account online.
 He logged on and saw that the call cost him a half dollar.
-To avoid more fees, Santa-Maria found a at a strip mall and withdrew $80 at no charge.
+To avoid more fees, Santa-Maria found a Bank of America ATM at a strip mall and withdrew $80 at no charge.
 When he got back to his car, he decided to take out the rest of his money — $250 — and deposit it in his bank account.

 Afterward, Santa-Maria logged on to his account and saw a charge of $1.50 for two withdrawals in one day.